proflamyt/300days-of-hacking/Topic39/Break_XOR/README.md

 To explain better,
 say we have , compute the hamming distance between "A" and "B" the resulting distance will be shorter compared to "A" and "&" , using this we can know if we are likely computing within the ASCII space

-## FIguring Out the lenght of the key size
+## Finding the lenght of the key size

 Now let's put the phases explained above in code, my Rust is a bit rusty so you will have to pardon me ,